 American comic actor and comedian who gained worldwide fame and three Emmy Awards starring as Agent 86, Maxwell Smart, in the classic television comedy Get Smart (1965).

-Born Donald James Yarmy on April 13, 1923 [correct, despite frequently reported erroneous dates] in New York City to Irish-Hungarian parents, Adams prepared for a career as a commercial artist.
+Born Donald James Yarmy on April 13, 1923 [correct, despite frequently reported erroneous dates] in New York City, his father was of Hungarian Jewish descent, and his mother had German and Irish ancestry.
+Adams prepared for a career as a commercial artist.
 He joined the U.S. Marines in the early days of World War II.
 He saw combat in the invasion of Guadalcanal and was the only survivor of his platoon.
 He contracted blackwater fever and nearly died, remaining hospitalized for more than a year.
 After his recovery he served as a drill instructor.

 Adams spent the remainder of his career doing commercials and voice work, mostly in new Inspector Gadget productions.
 In 1999, he made a cameo voice appearance in the live-action Inspector Gadget (1999) feature film starring Matthew Broderick as Gadget.